 The block storage device is mounted in the Virtual Machine filesystem under /srv, and the Liferay bundle and MySQL files stored under /srv, allowing to easily separate the data from the operating system.

+In EGI Fedcloud, authentication is based on grid certificates, and a valid proxy must have been issued and passed to the occi command.
 The commands used to create this 50 GB storage block named mobrain_data using rOCCI are the following:

 occi -n x509 -x /tmp/x509up_u0 -X -e https://carach5.ics.muni.cz:11443 \